dima1203oleg/PREDATOR12/README.md

 ## ArgoCD and DevOps status
 ArgoCD/GitOps assets are not included yet.
 There are no Helm charts, Kubernetes manifests, deploy workflows, or registry publishing steps in this repository.
 For a concrete list of gaps and next actions to enable ArgoCD-driven delivery (Apps, Helm charts, secrets, GitHub Actions enhancements, and validation steps), see `docs/ops/argocd_devops_status.md`.

+## GitHub Actions deploy workflow
+The repository includes a GitOps-oriented workflow at `.github/workflows/deploy.yml` that can update Helm values (when `deploy/helm/umbrella/values.yaml` exists) and trigger an ArgoCD sync when the `ARGOCD_SERVER`, `ARGOCD_AUTH_TOKEN`, and optional `ARGOCD_APP` secrets are configured.
+Without these assets and secrets the workflow exits gracefully.